mharisraza/RegandLog-ForgotPassword/README.md

 email(not null, unique)
 password(not null)

-and know you can successfully run the programme without problem.
+and now you can successfully run the programme without problem.